Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_multinode_zos/multi_node_commands_zos.md

 ## listnode

-The CFTUTIL **`listnode `**displays the status of the Transfer CFT cluster, including information about hosts and nodes that are part of the Transfer CFT multi-node architecture.
+The CFTUTIL **`listnode `**displays the status of the Transfer CFT cluster, including information about hosts and nodes that are part of the Transfer CFT multi- node architecture.

 **JCL**